 Drop-in appointments are available daily for quick questions and emergency problem solving.
 Please keep in mind that drop-ins are limited to 15 minutes, so it is best to book an appointment for most of your counseling needs.

 Financial aid appeals, reinstatements, and full educational plans REQUIRE appointments.
 Please do not plan to drop in for any of these matters.

 EOPS, DSPS and CalWORKS students: please book your appointments with the department, as general counseling does not manage these schedules.
 For quick questions, you can always drop-in to see a general counselor, but it is best to meet with a counselor designated to your program.

-Please follow the Steps to Success for detailed information to ensure you are on the right path to earning your associate degree and/or transferring to a four-year institution.
+Please review the Steps to Success for detailed information on starting your educational path.
 After applying and receiving a student ID number (and applying for financial aid if applicable), you must first complete an assessment test in English and math before registering for COUNS-108 Introduction to college.

 This course will prepare you for college and help you with your educational planning and academic goals.
-You may contact the Counseling Center or Assessment Center for a test appointment or schedule online by selecting ‘Students’ on the navigation menu and then selecting the ‘Assessment’ tab and scrolling down the page to ‘Book an Assessment Appointment’.
+You may contact the Counseling Center or Assessment Center for a test appointment or schedule online.

 Counseling Department Mission Statement